Holy Cross Crusaders football: A glorious decade

 In 1969, Holy Cross had to cancel the final eight games of the season when a contaminated faucet on a practice field led to an outbreak of hepatitis.
 Through the 1970s Holy Cross continued to play major East Coast football powers, but the Crusaders struggled to compete with the bigger schools.

 In 1981, the NCAA dropped Holy Cross from the upper tier of football competition to Division I-AA.
 Holy Cross enjoyed a football renaissance over the next decade under coaches Rick E. Carter (35–19–2) and especially Mark Duffner (60–5–1).
-In 1983, the team was No. 3 in the nation in I-AA under Carter.
+In 1983, the team lead by Gill Fenerty was No. 3 in the nation in I-AA under Carter.
 Under Duffner, Holy Cross became the nation's most successful I-AA program.
 There were 11–0 seasons in both 1987 and 1991.
 Holy Cross won five Colonial League and Patriot League championships, four Lambert Cups, and four ECAC Team of the Year Awards.
 It also earned the No. 1 ranking in the final 1987 NCAA Division I-AA poll.
 In 1987 running back/defensive back Gordie Lockbaum finished third in the Heisman Trophy balloting after finishing fifth in 1986.

 In the midst of these winning seasons, Holy Cross changed the direction of its football program.
 In 1986 it joined the Colonial League, a football-only conference that adopted the Ivy League model of need-based financial aid and grants rather than formal athletic scholarships.
 In 1990, the Colonial League became an all-sports conference and changed its name to the Patriot League; over time, it began allowing scholarships in non-football sports (with the recipients ineligible to play football), but continued to prohibit football scholarships through the 2012 season.
 In 2013, the Patriot League transitioned back to traditional scholarship football following Fordham’s decision to offer football scholarships in 2010.